miller-online/docs/docs/guides/quick-answers/linux/linux-mount-smb-share/index.md

 To understand SMB and some of the related terminology (specifically CIFS), it's helpful to know a little about the history of the protocol:

-- **SMB1:** (1983+) While Microsoft is the developer and maintainer of SMB, it was originally designed at IBM.
+- **SMB1** (1983): While Microsoft is the developer and maintainer of SMB, it was originally designed at IBM.
 Microsoft modified that original design and implemented the "SMB 1.0/CIFS Server" as part of their LAN Manager OS and, eventually, in Windows.
-Version 1 of the protocol has been discontinued (as of 2013) and is no longer installed on modern Windows systems.
+Version 1 of the protocol was discontinued in 2013 and is no longer installed on modern Windows systems.
 There are many security and performance issues with SMB1 that make it largely unfit for use today.

-- **CIFS:** (1996) Microsoft attempted to rename SMB to CIFS (Common Internet File System) as it continued to develop features for it, including adding support for the TCP protocol.
+- **CIFS** (1996): Microsoft attempted to rename SMB to CIFS (Common Internet File System) as it continued to develop features for it, including adding support for the TCP protocol.
 While the name was retired in subsequent versions, the term still appears in various tooling and documentation as it was in use for over 10 years.

-- **SMB2:** (2006) Version 2 introduced huge performance benefits as it greatly reduced the amount of requests sent between machines and expanded the size of data/storage fields (from 16-bit to 32-bit and 64-bit).
+- **SMB2** (2006): Version 2 introduced huge performance benefits as it greatly reduced the amount of requests sent between machines and expanded the size of data/storage fields (from 16-bit to 32-bit and 64-bit).
 It was released alongside Windows Vista.
 Even though SMB2 (and all SMB versions) remained a proprietary protocol, Microsoft released the specifications for it so that other services (like Linux ports) could provide interoperability with this new version.

-- **SMB3:** (2012) Version 3 was released alongside Windows 8 and brought extensive updates to security (including end-to-end encryption) and performance.
+- **SMB3** (2012): Version 3 was released alongside Windows 8 and brought extensive updates to security (including end-to-end encryption) and performance.
 Additional updates were released with Windows 8.1 (SMB 3.0.2) and Windows 10 (3.1.1).
-When using the SMB protocol today, always use the latest version --- unless you are supporting legacy systems and have no other choice.
+When using the SMB protocol today, always use the latest version unless you are supporting legacy systems and have no other choice.

 For a more comprehensive version history of SMB, review the [Server Message Block > History](https://en.wikipedia.org/wiki/Server_Message_Block#History) Wikipedia entry.